thinkshout/drupal-project/README.md

 robo configure --db-pass=<YOUR LOCAL DATABASE PASSWORD>
 # Use an alternate DB name
 robo configure --db-name=<YOUR DATABASE NAME>
+# Use an alternate release/production/live branch name
+robo configure --prod-branch=<YOUR BRANCH NAME>
 ```

 The structure of `DEFAULT_PRESSFLOW_SETTINGS` if you want to set it locally is: